google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 1. Project demo or presentation - 20%

 <!--
 Here are the deliverables for the capstone project.
-We'll go into each of them in more detail.
+We'll go into each of them in more detail now.
 -->

 ---